 - Irregularities in the shape of the arm

 - Swelling, discomfort, bruising or tenderness right after the injury

-- Aching sensation when the injured area is touched
+- Aching sensation when touching the area

 Management of a forearm fracture